Green Apple, Beet, Carrot Relish with Ginger & Honey (A Delicious Detox)

 That's why gentle detox is a great habit to get into.
 Every.
 Single.
 Day!

 Detoxing doesn't have to be intense.
 In fact, I prefer everyday detoxing to hardcore cleansing because it doesn't overwhelm your body with a flood of toxins.
 When you enter a gnarly detox program you run the risk of toxins getting backlogged and recirculating into your bloodstream, making you feel MUCH worse than when you started!

 When you do daily, gentle detoxing through yummy foods and drinks, you support your body's natural cleansing machine-- namely the liver, gall bladder, digestive tract and immune system.

 If you do choose to do a more intensive detox program be sure to read my article on how to know if and when your body is ready for nutritional detox.

 In the meantime, try more mild methods like this nourishing relish and this morning hydrating tonic!

 6 Simple Superfoods with Major Super Powers

 This recipe includes some simple, but powerful cleansing foods that support your digestive tract and especially your liver and gallbladder-- your body's major cleansing organs

-Lemon: used in for centuries in tribal medicine for liver health and bile flow; high in vitamins and disease-fighting phytonutrients which have been shown to scavenge free radicals (toxins) throughout the body; particularly high in citric acid shown to bind to aluminum for excretion in poop
+Lemon: used in for centuries in tribal medicine for liver health and bile flow; high in vitamins and disease-fighting phytonutrients which have been shown to scavenge free radicals (toxins) throughout the body; particularly high in citric acid shown to bind to aluminum and other heavy metals for excretion in poop.

 Let the cleansing begin!